Primary Education 6-12 years

 - Schools save money on buying markers and flipcharts

 - Each Happy Classroom lasts about 8-10 years before it needs to be repainted and benefits roughly 1000 children and their teachers

-Since 2011 about 1 000 Happy Classrooms were painted in 250 primary schools.
-Each year about 124 000 pupils are benefiting from the program (average number of pupils per class is 124; source: World bank 2013).
-Since 2014 are Happy Classrooms painted also in grades 3&4.
+Since 2011 about 1000 Happy Classrooms have been painted in 250 primary schools.
+Each year about 124,000 pupils benefit from the program (average number of pupils per class is 124 (source: World bank 2013)).
+Since 2014 our Happy Classrooms are also painted in grades 3&4.

-Each Happy Classrooms costs between 330 and 540 pounds.
+Each Happy Classrooms costs around $800.
 It depends on:

-– condition of the walls (some are not even plastered)
+– The condition of the walls (some are not even plastered)

-– distance from Blantyre (where boNGO is located)
+– The distance from Blantyre (where boNGO is located)

 The Happy Classrooms are mostly funded by:

 – International NGOs contracting boNGO to paint Happy Classrooms in their catchment areas

 – Foreign travellers who visited the Happy Classrooms